Course - Philosophy as a Discipline and Practice (1-7) - MGLU4107

 Course content

-The course uses historical and practical approaches to the exploration of secular and religious philosophy and ethics, and research on, as well as theory of philosophy and ethics didactics.
-The ethical ways of thinking in different religions and secular worldviews, ethics didactics, philosophical discourse, judgment and the development of critical thinking are included as compulsory topics.
-In the subject didactic part of the course, analytical ability and practical proficiency are trained through discussing ethical and philosophical questions.
+The course uses thematic and practical approaches to the exploration of philosophy and ethics, and research on, as well as philosophy and ethics didactics research and theory.
+Ethical ways of thinking, ethics didactics, philosophical discourse, judgment and the development of critical thinking are included as compulsory topics.
+In the subject didactic part of the course, analytical ability and practical profiiency are trained through discussing ethical and philosophical questions.

 Learning outcome